hark130/two_point_science/README.md

 ## DETAILS

-two_point_science is written in Python 3.8.10 and relies heavily on the matplotlib and networkx Python libraries.
+two_point_science is written in Python 3.8.10 and relies heavily on the graphviz Python library.
 It was developed in Ubuntu 20.04.3 LTS.

 ## FEATURES